Are we ever really happy when it comes to the weather? I mean, really?

 As you would expect, everything about the Induction Pro is top quality.
 It features 750D Cordura panels for robustness and durability, Karbonite industrial-grade high-strength mesh panels for airflow and ventilation, and additional goat leather reinforcements at the elbow.

 Further protection can be found via the D30 CE level 2 protection (vented) at the shoulders and elbows, and it also comes with D30 level 1 back protection.

 Finally, it comes with at least five pockets!
 We think the colour to go for is Asphalt and Redrock as the rest look a little bland for £540!

 Best Mesh Motorcycle Jackets for Women in 2023

 Rev’It Ladies Eclipse

-If you’re a fan of the classic-cut summer jacket to wear with jeans, we highly recommend this offering from Rev’It which at £99 is an absolute bargain.
+If you’re a fan of the classic-cut summer jacket to wear with jeans, we highly recommend this offering from Rev’It, which at £99 is an absolute bargain.

-All in all, the Eclipse is excellent value for money – perfect for those with short summers or who want to dip their toe into mesh motorcycle jackets.
+The Eclipse is excellent value for money – perfect for those with short summers or who want to dip their toe into mesh motorcycle jackets.